gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

 The following are examples of how to use the library.

 \note
-Using the library always begins by creating an encoder instance and ends by releasing it.
-In C, initialise with @ref gs1_encoder_init_ex() and release with @ref gs1_encoder_free(); in C++, construct a gs1encoders::GS1Encoder, whose destructor releases the native resources automatically when it goes out of scope.
+**C** — Using the library begins by initialising with
+@ref gs1_encoder_init_ex() and ends by releasing with @ref gs1_encoder_free().
+Unless otherwise specified, the getter functions return pointers to per-instance storage managed by this library and therefore must not be freed by the user; if their content must persist following a subsequent call to the same instance then it must be copied to a user-managed buffer.
+Most of the setter and action functions return a boolean indicating whether the function was successful and write an error message that can be accessed with
+@ref gs1_encoder_getErrMsg() in the event of failure; production code should check the return value and, where relevant, do something appropriate which might include rendering the error message to the user.

 \note
-In C, unless otherwise specified, the getter functions return pointers to per-instance storage managed by this library and therefore must not be freed by the user; if their content must persist following a subsequent call to the same instance then it must be copied to a user-managed buffer.
-The C++ wrapper returns owning `std::string` and `std::vector` copies instead, so this caveat does not apply.
+**C++** — Using the library begins by constructing a gs1encoders::GS1Encoder, whose destructor releases the native resources automatically when it goes out of scope.
+The getter methods return owning `std::string` and `std::vector` copies, so there are no lifetime caveats on returned values.
+The setter and action methods report failure by throwing a gs1encoders::GS1EncoderException (whose `what()` carries the error message), so the equivalent handling is a `try`/`catch`.

 \note
-In C, most of the setter and action functions return a boolean indicating whether the function was successful and write an error message that can be accessed with @ref gs1_encoder_getErrMsg() in the event of failure; production code should check the return value and, where relevant, do something appropriate which might include rendering the error message to the user.
-The C++ wrapper instead reports failures by throwing a gs1encoders::GS1EncoderException (which carries the same message via its `what()`), so the equivalent handling is a `try`/`catch`.
 Error message strings are provided in the English language in a single file that can be replaced at compile time.

 Refer to the example console applications (`gs1encoders-app.c` and `gs1encoders-cpp-app.cpp`) for comprehensive examples of how to use this